ElizabethBrooks/DaphniaGenomics_MultiGenome/README.md

 ##### reads

 ###### EGAPx v0.2
-EGAPx v0.2 expects the headers to simple, such as single words (e.g., read ID or name) with no extra spaces or "strange" symbols.
+EGAPx v0.2 expects the headers to be simple, such as single words (e.g., read ID or name) with no extra spaces or "strange" symbols.

 See the <i>download\_SRA.sh</i> script in the <b>scripts</b> subdirectory of the <b>inputData</b> directory for an example of appropriate header formatting using downloaded SRA data.